Albantakis/autonomy/README.md

 Initializing an agent requires a transition probability matrix (TPM).
 Providing a connectivity matrix is optional.
 Most functions also require an activity attribute.
-See example agents in `Data` folder.
+See example agents in `data` folder.
 Finally, information about the sensors, motors, and hidden units is required for most functions.
-See YAML files in the `autonomy/Phenotypes` folder.
+See YAML files in the `autonomy/phenotypes` folder.

 Once an agent object is defined, a full structural analysis can be initialized with the `fullStructuralAnalysis(agent)` function, and likewise for a full